-Pursuant to the Federal Fair Housing Act, the Americans with Disabilities Act (ADA) and the California Fair Employment and Housing Act (FEHA), the County of Sonoma implements and enforces a Requests for Reasonable Accommodation ordinance for people with disabilities that is codified as Article 93 of the zoning code.
-This ordinance "provides a procedure to request reasonable accommodation for persons with disabilities seeking equal access to housing under the Federal Fair Housing Act and the California Fair Employment and Housing Act (the Acts) in the application of zoning laws and other land use regulations, policies, and procedures.
+Pursuant to the Federal Fair Housing Act, the Americans with Disabilities Act (ADA) and the California Fair Employment and Housing Act (FEHA), the County of Sonoma implements and enforces a Requests for Reasonable Accommodation ordinance for people with disabilities that is codified as Article 93 of the zoning_Zoning_codeCode.
+This ordinance "provides a simple_for_individuals_or_housing_providers"

+Federal Fair Housing Acts.
+County staff are available to assist applicants with wording their requests, which and the California Fair Employment and Housing Act (the Acts) in the application of zoning laws and other land use regulations, policies, and procedures.

-Requests for Reasonable Accommodation may include a modification or exception to the rules, standards and practices for the siting, development and use of housing or housing-related facilities that would eliminate regulatory barriers and provide a person with a disability equal opportunity to housing of their choice.
-A Reasonable Accommodation is simple to apply for (an email submittal is acceptable) and has no cost.
+Requests for Reasonable Accommodation-may include a modification or exception to the rules, standards and practices for the siting, development and use of housing or housing-related facilities that would eliminate regulatory barriers and provide a person with a disability equal opportunity to housing of their choice.
+A Reasonable Accommodation is simple to apply for (an email submittal is acceptable), has no formal application form, and has zero -and has no cost.
 Requests are typically reviewed by the Director or his/her designee and are granted within 24 hours if no additional information is needed.
 Requests submitted for concurrent review with another discretionary land use application are reviewed by the reviewer of that application.
+The criteria used to evaluate the request are consistent with the Acts, as follows: